Shalmaneser IV: Biography

 Shalmaneser IV was the son and successor of Adad-nirari III (r.
 811–783 BC), inheriting the throne upon his father's death in 783 BC.
 The accession of Shalmaneser IV marks the beginning of an obscure period in Assyrian history, from which little information survives.
 This period also extends throughout the reigns of his two immediate successors, his brothers Ashur-dan III (r.
 773–755 BC) and Ashur-nirari V (r.
 755–745/744 BC).
 By the end of Adad-nirari III's reign, the Neo-Assyrian Empire was declining.
 In particular, the power of the king himself was being threatened due to the emergence of extraordinarily powerful officials, whom while they accepted the authority of the Assyrian monarch in practice acted with supreme authority themselves and began to issue their own inscriptions, similar to those of the kings.
 This arrangement continued during the reign of Shalmaneser and his immediate successors, a time from which inscriptions from such officials are more common than inscriptions by the kings themselves.
 At the same time, the enemies of Assyria grew stronger and more serious.
 This period of Assyrian decline for instance coincided with the peak of the northern Kingdom of Urartu.

 Only a small number of texts are known from Shalmaneser.
 No building projects are known from his time, though he is thought to have done some construction work in Assur, the first capital of Assyria.
 One inscription found near the city Marash in Turkey from 773 BC describes a border confirmation with Ušpilulume, king of Kummuh, made at some point after the conclusion of a campaign against Damascus.
 The inscription credits the influential general Shamshi-ilu with victory against Damascus and is ambiguous concerning whether it was Shamshu-ilu or Shalmaneser who negotiated with Ušpilulume.
 At Tell Abta, an archaeological site by Lake Tharthar, a stele has been found, written by the palace herald Bel-harran-beli-usur which describes the foundation of a new city in the desert.
 The stele unusually gives Bel-harran-beli-usur's name before the name of the incumbent king and also credits the foundation of the new city to him, not to Shalmaneser, indicating great autonomy.
-Even more curiously, the inscription of the stele, which named the incumbent king as Shalmaneser, was at some point changed to instead refer to the later Tiglath-Pileser III (r.
+The inscription of the stele, which named the incumbent king as Shalmaneser, was at some point changed to instead refer to the later Tiglath-Pileser III (r.
 745–727 BC).